Waqar Akbar Cheema

 3.4 Why was there a guard at the nuptial camp?

 Unaware of such an affectionate talk between the Prophet (ﷺ) and Safiyya inside the nuptial camp, one of the companion, Abu Ayub stood with a sword outside.
 Next morning when the Prophet (ﷺ) asked him as to why he remained there Abu Ayub mentioned how he feared that a girl whose closest relatives had been killed in the battle might try to harm him.
 The Prophet (ﷺ) simply laughed and said good words for him.
+Since the companion had stood guard voluntarily and without the knowledge of the Prophet (ﷺ), it only shows how unfounded his apprehensions proved to be.

 3.5 Her previous impression of the Prophet